axch/adaptive-plot/README.md

 y coordinates were computed by applying the function to those x coordinates.

-The actual pictures are *linear interpolations* -- draw the leftmost point, draw a straight line from it to the next point, then from there to the next, etc.  (One could interpolate nonlinearly, for instance with splines, but the point is to study the function, so I chose
+The actual pictures are *linear interpolations*&mdash;draw the leftmost point, draw a straight line from it to the next point, then from there to the next, etc.  (One could interpolate nonlinearly, for instance with splines, but the point is to study the function, so I chose